GCX-HCI/grandcentrix-kotlin-either/README.md

-failureOrNull // property returning the failure value if Failure or null if Success onSuccess {} // executes given code block as side effect if Success and returns passed Either value unchanged onFailure {} // executes given code block as side effect if Failure and returns passed Either value unchanged
+failureOrNull // property returning the failure value if Failure or null if Success onSuccess {} // executes given code block as side effect if Success and returns passed Either value unchanged onFailure {} // executes given code block as side effect if Failure and returns passed Either value unchanged Either.catch {} // executes the given code and returns its encapsulated result if invocation was successful and catching any exception that was thrown as a failure
 ```

 ## Additional Utilities